Ola, my name is Ariza!

 I Returned To Australia

-- I was fortunate to get employment training pet dogs for a local Board and Train company.
+- I was fortunate to train pet dogs for a local Board and Train company.

 - I expanded my knowledge by attending a multitude of seminars and workshops.
 I began my NDTF Cert III in Dog Behaviour and Training in September 2018 and completed it the following year.